Treaty of Waitangi: Text and interpretation

-Context and background history
+Background

-Treaty making by European powers with indigenous peoples had always been common but not universal practice in empire building.
+Treaty making by European powers with indigenous peoples had always been common in empire building.
 Treaties were dependent on the specific situation.
-In 19th century New Zealand, the British wanted to formalise their involvement in the country, protect British interests, regulate land speculation and control general disorder.
+In 19th century New Zealand, the British wanted to formalise their involvement in the country, protect British interests, regulate land speculation, control violence and disordered settlement.
 They were faced with a Māori population that was more numerous, with cultivated land and government.
 Therefore, the British drew up the Treaty of Waitangi.
 In comparison, this situation did not apply in Australia where no treaties were deemed necessary by the British.

 While heading the parliamentary campaign against the British slave trade for twenty years, leading to slave trading being prohibited in the British Empire in 1807, William Wilberforce, with other members of the Clapham Sect, championed the foundation of the Anglican Church Missionary Society (CMS) in 1799, with the determination to improve the treatment of indigenous people by the British.
 This led to the establishment of the Christian mission in New Zealand, which saw laymen arriving from 1814 to teach building, farming and Christianity to Māori, as well as training Māori ministers.

 The Māori language did not then have an indigenous writing system.
 Missionaries learned to speak Māori, introduced the Latin alphabet and, with Māori, developed the written form of the language between 1817 and 1830.
 In 1833, while living in the Paihia mission-house of the head of the New Zealand CMS, Rev Henry Williams, missioner William Colenso published Māori translations including parts of books of the Bible, the first books printed in New Zealand.
 Demand for Colenso's 1837 Māori New Testament, and for the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori soon attending regularly.
 Literacy and understanding the Bible increased mana and social and economic benefits.

 Other major players in the area around the 1830s included American whalers and French Catholics who came for trade and as missionaries.
 The Māori were deeply distrustful of the French, due to a massacre of 250 people that had occurred in 1772, when the French retaliated for the killing of Marion du Fresne and some of his crew.
 Māori looked to the British Crown, partially due to their relationships with missionaries and also due to Britain's status as a major maritime power observed by Māori who had travelled, when rumours flew that the French naval vessel La Favourite intended to annex New Zealand.
 While the threat of general French colonisation never materialised, in 1831, it prompted thirteen major chiefs from the far north of the country to meet at Kerikeri to compose a letter to King William IV asking for Britain to be a "friend and guardian" of New Zealand.
 It is the first known plea for British intervention written by Māori.